 How do the Discs get Injured?

 Normal spinal movements load and change the shape of our discs.
 When we have healthy discs they are pliable and can deform but will return to their normal shape.
 The disc is sensitive to load and pressure.
 Disc injuries occur most frequently after improper gradual and progressive loading of the spine in flexion (forward bending) and rotation (forward bending and twisting).
 Less commonly they occur suddenly after a traumatic event (forward bend with twist –while lifting a heavy object).

 Transitioning – Rolling over in bed, moving from sitting to standing

 Herniated Disc Treatment and Prevention:

-The Chiropractors at Mountain Health and Performance will perform in depth history and physical examination to determine the cause of your symptoms.
+The Mountain Health & Performance North Vancouver chiropractor clinic doctors will perform in depth history and physical examination to determine the cause of your symptoms.
 Based on a clinical history and the examination we will determine if the severity of symptoms warrant a referral for an orthopedic or neurologic consult.

 No specific condition or injury can be completely prevented as injuries involve a complex interaction between emotional, lifestyle and genetic factors.
 We can however decrease the chance of injuries with proper nutrition, exercise and preventative treatments.
 Some great ways to help decrease your chance of disc injuries are listed below:

 1. Strengthen Your Core and Learn Proper Breathing Techniques: